-A. We set the bar pretty high, so it's tough for any product to make the BestReviews top five.
+A. We set the bar pretty high, so it's tough for any product to make the BestReviews top list.
 Each of our best laser printers meets or exceeds the standards set and will deliver excellent performance for a particular group of users.

 If you're looking for a laser printer right now, you have a tremendous amount of choice.
 Using our comprehensive review, you should be able to narrow your focus on precisely the right machine for your needs.
 The great news is that even top models won't put an excessive strain on your budget.